-If, upon inspection, the Inspecting Official finds that any of the required infrastructure improvements Required Improvements have not been constructed as approved by the Planning Board in accordance with the plans and specifications filed as part of the application, except for modifications approved in accordance with Section 6.A.4, he shall so report in writing to the Code Enforcement Officer, the Selectmen Select Board, the Planning Board, and the applicant or developer.
-The Selectmen Select Board shall take any steps necessary to preserve the Town's rights.
+If, upon inspection, the Inspecting Official finds that any of the Required Improvements have not been constructed as approved by the Planning Board in accordance with the plans and specifications filed as part of the application, except for modifications approved in accordance with Section 6.A.4, he shall so report in writing to the Code Enforcement Officer, the Select Board, the Planning Board, and the applicant or developer.
+The Select Board shall take any steps necessary to preserve the Town's rights.